Chart Color Schemes

 Gracemere has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Area infrastructure changes significantly influence local performance.
-AreaSearch identified 16 projects potentially impacting the area.
-Notable projects include Gracemere State High School, Gracemere Residential Housing Estates, Central Queensland Livestock Exchange Upgrade, and Gracemere Shoppingworld Expansion.
-The following list details those likely most relevant.
+AreaSearch identified 16 potential impact projects.
+Key ones are Gracemere State High School, Gracemere Residential Housing Estates, Central Queensland Livestock Exchange Upgrade, and Gracemere Shoppingworld Expansion.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.